 Project: Decision Support/Business Intelligence/Consulting/Education/Quality

 Solutions/Services: Silvon’s Stratum applications for collaborative planning, sales analysis and inventory performance reporting

-Business Impact: The company decreased operating expenses like wasted packaging and lost sales, and expedited transportation costs that previously resulted from inaccurate sales plans.
+Business Impact: The company has been able to decrease operating expenses like wasted packaging, lost sales, and expedited transportation costs that had previously resulted from inaccurate sales plans.
 The solution is providing the metrics required to better stratify its routes to ensure high customer service and profitability levels.

 Customer: Von Drehle Corp.

 Solutions/Services: Multiple SYSPRO solutions